-This report should include a summary of litigation on the issue of electronic ballot return and should describe the legal issues in play.
+This report should also include a summary of existing case law on the issue of electronic ballot return and should describe the legal issues in play.
 For example, if a voting jurisdiction allows UOCAVA voters to return ballots electronically but prohibit voters with disabilities from doing so, that will likely be found discriminatory.
 If voters with disabilities are denied electronic ballot return and that is the only option for voting privately and independently, that will likely be found to deny equal access.

-Line 1105: Although electronic return methods currently exist THAT WOULD ELIMINATE ACCESS BARRIERS FOR REMOTE VOTING, [several] security [challenges and] concerns HAVE BEEN PRIORITIZED OVER ACCESSIBILITY PREVENTING WIDESPREAD USE. [should be addressed when expanding the use of electronic returns to ensure these methods are secure enough to confidently use to vote.]
+Lines 1105-1107: Although electronic return methods currently exist THAT WOULD ELIMINATE ACCESS BARRIERS FOR REMOTE VOTING, [several] security [challenges and] concerns HAVE BEEN PRIORITIZED OVER ACCESSIBILITY PREVENTING WIDESPREAD USE. [should be addressed when expanding the use of electronic returns to ensure these methods are secure enough to confidently use to vote.]

-Rationale: Line 1105 statement inappropriately prioritizes security over accessibility (e.g., a known solution to an access barrier is prohibited because of security concerns).
+Rationale: This statement inappropriately prioritizes security over accessibility (e.g., a known solution to an access barrier is prohibited because of security concerns).
 If this is the only way to provide access, the question to be addressed should be how to make it as secure as possible so that voters who must have it to vote privately and independently are not disenfranchised.
-The recommended edits are intended to provide a factual description of the current access barrier which is that security concerns prevent widespread use of electronic ballot return despite the fact that is the only known option for providing accessible ballot verification and casting for remote voting for voters with print disabilities.
+The recommended edits are intended to provide a factual description of the current access barrier, which is that security concerns prevent widespread use of electronic ballot return despite the fact that is the only known option for providing accessible ballot verification and casting for remote voting for voters with print disabilities.

-Recommended edits to Page 34 Line 1109: 4.2.
+Line 1109: 4.2.
 Recommendations for REMOTE Voting [by mail].
 Line 1110 Text Box:

-• Improve access to REMOTE VOTING INCLUDING vote by mail.

-- Expand electronic options for requesting, marking and returning ballots when facilitating REMOTE VOTING INCLUDING voting by mail. - Increase accessibility for completing and returning PAPER ballots by minimizing physical barriers to voting by mail.
+- Improve access to REMOTE VOTING INCLUDING vote by mail. - Expand electronic options for requesting, marking, and returning ballots when facilitating REMOTE VOTING INCLUDING voting by mail. - Increase accessibility for completing and returning PAPER ballots by minimizing physical barriers to voting by mail.

-Rationale: Above edits align the header with previous changes and attempt to clarify that remote voting includes both vote by mail which is done with a marked paper ballot that is physically returned sometimes by mail sometimes in non-mail ways and electronic forms of remote voting that do NOT include marking and returning a printed paper ballot.
-While it is worthwhile to attempt to improve the protocols for signing and returning paper ballots so that all voters (including some with disabilities) who have sufficient functional skills can return the marked paper ballot privately and independently - it must be acknowledged that these efforts will NEVER make paper ballot marking, verifying and return/casting accessible for many voters with disabilities.
+Rationale: Above edits align the header with previous changes and attempt to clarify that remote voting includes both vote by mail (which is done with a marked paper ballot that is physically returned sometimes by mail and sometimes in non-mail ways, including drop off at polling places and drop boxes) and electronic forms of remote voting (that do not include marking and returning a printed paper ballot).
+While it is worthwhile to attempt to improve the protocols for signing and returning paper ballots so that all voters (including some with disabilities) who have sufficient functional skills can return the marked paper ballot privately and independently - it must be acknowledged that these efforts will never make paper ballot marking, verifying, and return/casting accessible for many voters with disabilities.